oracle-livelabs/database/microtx-ords-data-consistency/transfer-funds/transfer-funds.md

 1. Before you start the transaction, run the following commands to check the initial balance in account 1 of Department 1 and account 2 of Department 2.
 Note down the initial balance.

-    **Example command to check the initial balance in account 1 of Department 1**
+    **Command to check the initial balance in account 1 of Department 1**

     ```text
     <copy>